SAM-Denton/samde/README.md

 <details>
 <summary><b>[Click to reveal]</b></summary>

-Yes, these keybindings are pretty odd.
-I've configured it this way cause I want it to be ergonomic and I want my window manager specific keybindings and the rest of my keybindings separate.
-I also have a [ZSA Moonlander](https://www.zsa.io/moonlander) split keyboard which also makes the keybindings weird as well.
+Yes, these keybindings are pretty odd, the reason it's like that is for ergonomics and to seperate my window manager keybinds from my sxhkd keybinds.

 ### Window manager keybinds